-Phuket or Samui – which island is better?
-If you are looking for an island paradise in Thailand, choosing between Phuket and Koh Samui can be a challenge.
-Both are world-renowned as beautiful destinations, offering all of the sun, sea and sand you could possibly want and a lot more besides.
-In-depth research into the differences and similarities between the two is a time-consuming effort, so we’ve made it a little easier to compare.
+If you're looking for an island paradise in Thailand, choosing between Phuket and Koh Samui can be a challenge.
+Both are world-renowned as beautiful destinations, offering all of the sun, sea and sand you could possibly want during your holiday.
+In-depth research into the differences and similarities between the 2 can be a time-consuming effort, so we’ve made it a little easier for you to choose.

-We’ve broken down the travelling experience into 10 of the key elements which make up a great beach holiday and then looked at the best that both Phuket and Koh Samui offer.
-Take a look and see which best suits you and what you want out of your holiday and see if you agree with our conclusion of which is the preferable perfect getaway.
+We’ve broken down the travelling experience into several key elements which make up a great beach holiday and looked at the best that Phuket and Koh Samui has to offer.
+Check out our comprehensive guide to see which island suits you best.

 - Phuket FantaSea Cultural Theme Park